davidfeldner/Creating-a-jar-file/README.md

 }
 ```

-(You can find the main class above in application -> mainClass, and copy it from there)
+(You can find the main class above in build.gradle in application -> mainClass, and copy it from there)

 Then simply run your program, and check in /build/libs, there should be a .jar file which you can use.
 And you are done, this jar is fine for the hand-ins!
 But when you develop your final project you will need a 'fat' jar.